lovish1234/MLPrototype/README.md

 ### TODO

-- [ ] Add classification results for DCGAN with/without MMD
+- [x] Add classification results for DCGAN with/without MMD
 - [x] DCGAN with MMD [ Learning from all classes of same dataset ]
-- [ ] MMD Comparison [ Cross and within domain ]
+- [x] MMD Comparison [ Cross and within domain ]
 - [ ] Batches with max and min MMD
 - [ ] Update .py files [presently in .ipynb format]
+- [ ] Sample generation in differnet directory from classificaiton